What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing to do when confronted with a blocked toilet is to turn off the water supply valve behind the toilet.
-This is to ensure that there is no further water entering the tank as you try to get it unclogged.
-The valve is usually situated at to the base of tank on one side.
+The first thing you should do when faced with a blocked toilet is turning off the supply of water that is behind the toilet.
+This ensures that no water will enter the tank as you work on unclogging it.
+The valve is typically found near in the middle of the tank on the other side.

 Step 2: Make sure you are protected by wearing rubber gloves.

-Hands must be protected against germs and bacteria present in your toilet bowl with rubber gloves before making use of any tools to unblock the drain.
+You must protect your hands against germs and bacteria present in your toilet by wearing rubber gloves prior to making use of any tools to unblock the drain.

 Step 3: Use a plunger.

-A plunger is the most effective tool to use for getting rid of blocked toilets.
-First, push down gently upon the plunger until all air is removed from it, then place it in the toilet and begin to plunge quickly up and down for about 20 seconds.
-The suction that is created by plunging back and forth will remove any blockages.
+A plunger is the most efficient tool for getting rid of blocked toilets.
+Begin by pressing down onto the plunger till all air is released, then press firmly over the hole in your toilet bowl.
+Begin to plunging continuously up and down for about 20 seconds.
+The suction that is created when you plunge back and forth will assist in removing any blockages.

 Tips: